-The Company recognises lifetime ECL for Qard Hassan to policyholders' fund, due from Parent Company and other assets.
+The Company recognises lifetime ECL for Qard Hassan to policyholders' fund.
 The expected credit losses on these financial assets are estimated using a provision matrix based on the Company's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.